Queens-Hacks/ants/README.md

 ### Spray n' Sniff
- - this.spray(pheramone)
+ - this.spray(pheromone)
       Writes an object to the current location.
  - this.sniff()
-      Returns any allied pheramone sprayed on current tile
+      Returns any allied pheromone sprayed on current tile

 ### ETC
  -this.log(message)